On maximally oscillating perfect splines and some of their extremal properties: Abstract

 \section{Abstract}

-In this paper we study analogues of the perfect splines for weighted Sobolev classes of functions defined on half-line.
-These splines play important role in the solution of certain extremal problems.
+In this paper we study analogues of the perfect splines for weighted Sobolev classes of functions defined on the half-line.
+Maximally oscillating splines play important role in the solution of certain extremal problems.
+In particular, using these splines, we characterize the modulus of continuity of the differential operator.